-Robin trained as both an actor and a teacher at Rose Bruford College in the early 1970s.
+Robin trained as both an actor and a teacher at a leading drama school in the 1970s.
 He has appeared at theatres all over England and in London's West End and National Theatre, as well as on television and radio.
-This Autumn (2013) he will be appearing in schools and theatres as Scrooge in a specially-adapted musical version of Charles Dicken’s A Christmas Carol.

-His teaching work, at all levels from secondary to postgraduate, has included Voice & Presentation, Interview Technique, Peer Tutoring and Mentoring, and Communications for Teachers.
-Though primarily an artist and communications teacher, he has successfully taught Mathematics up to AS Level in secondary schools and FE.
-He has almost 30 years’ experience in peer counselling, as a counsellor, group leader and counselling teacher.
+His teaching work, at all levels from secondary to postgraduate, has included Voice and Presentation, Interview Technique, Peer Tutoring and Mentoring, and Communications for Teachers.
+He has also successfully taught GCSE and AS Level Mathematics in secondary schools and FE.
+He has over 35 years' experience in peer counselling, as a counsellor, group leader and counselling teacher.

-Working closely with Dr Abrar Hussain over a number of years, he has collaborated in developing an approach to training and coaching MRCPsych CASC candidates in Interpersonal and Communications Skills, working with clinicians based in various parts of the country and in a range of different clinical settings.
-He has also been involved in Communications Skills training in the fields of General Practice, Dentistry, Obsetrics/Gynaecology and Nursing.
+Working closely with Dr Abrar Hussain since 2011, they have collaborated in developing a unique approach to training and coaching MRCPsych CASC candidates in Interpersonal and Communications Skills, working with clinicians based in various parts of the country and in a range of different clinical settings.
+He has also been involved in Communications Skills training in the fields of General Practice, Obstetrics/Gynaecology and Nursing.